develosi/debugist-project/TESTING.md

 * Drop down menu in the card for editing tasks does not automatically show the current project you are in.
 You need to manually select the current project from the drop down list.
 With more time I would like to resolve this.

 * One previous build on Heroku is stuck in 'build in progress' mode.
 Current build is unaffected though.
-This may cause issues in the future though so I am trying to get the build progress of that deployment stopped.
+This may cause issues in the future so I am trying to get the build progress of that deployment stopped.
 I have reached out to Heroku with no response to resolve.

 #